 Services that exist on the ArcGIS Server site at the time of federation are automatically added to the portal as items.
 These items are owned by the portal administrator who performs federation.
 After federation, the portal administrator can reassign ownership of these items to existing portal members as desired.
 Any subsequent items you publish to the federated server are automatically added as items on the portal and are owned by the user who publishes them.

 After federating, you can optionally designate a single server site to be the portal's hosting server.
-See the table in About using your portal with ArcGIS Server for a list of functionality available when your portal has a hosting server.
+See the table in About using your server with Portal for ArcGIS for a list of functionality available when your portal has a hosting server.
 See Configure a hosting server for instructions on designating one of your federated servers as the portal's hosting server.

 If the server you want to federate uses web-tier authentication, you'll need to disable web-tier authentication (basic or digest) and enable anonymous access on the ArcGIS Web Adaptor configured with your site before federating it with the portal.
 Although it may sound counterintuitive, this is necessary so your site is free to federate with the portal and read the portal's users and roles.
 If your ArcGIS Server site is not already using web-tier authentication, no action is required.
 You can continue with the steps below.